 METHODS

 A group of 147 CRC patients was studied.
-Clinical diagnosis was confirmed histopathologically and patients were sub-typed using the pTNM classification.
-13 colon adenoma patients and 219 healthy subjects were also studied.
-A system biology study on Thioredoxin1/CD30 redox-immune systems (Trx1/CD30), T helper cytokines and polymorphisms of KIRs, FcRIIa-131H/R and FcRIIIa-158V/F was carried out.
-ELISA performed the analysis of sera.
+Clinical diagnosis was confirmed histopathologically, and patients were sub-typed using the pathological tumor-node-metastasis classification.
+Thirteen colon adenoma patients and 219 healthy subjects were also studied.
+A system biology study on Thioredoxin1/CD30 redox-immune systems (Trx1/CD30), T helper cytokines and polymorphisms of killer immunoglobulin-like receptors, FcRIIa-131H/R and FcRIIIa-158V/F was carried out.
+Enzyme-linked immunosorbent assay was performed to analyze sera.
 Genetic study was executed by polymerase chain reaction sequence-specific primers and sequence-based typing method.
-Statistical analysis was performed by using the “Statgraphics software systems”
+Statistical analysis was performed by using the “Statgraphics software systems”.

 RESULTS

 We found a positive increase between Trx1/RTrx1 levels and sCD30 level and increased age.
-With respect to the gender relationships, there are distinct differences.
-Females show a primary relationship between TGFβ with Trx1, while males with TGFβ and RTrx1.
-Trx1/CD30 controls the redox immune homeostasis and an imbalance in the relationship between the Trx1/RTrx1 and sCD30 levels is linked to the onset and progression of tumor.
+With respect to the gender relationships, there were distinct differences.
+Females showed a primary relationship between transforming growth factor beta (TGFβ) with Trx1, whereas males had one with TGFβ and RTrx1.
+Trx1/CD30 controls the redox immune homeostasis, and an imbalance in the relationship between the Trx1/RTrx1 and sCD30 levels is linked to the onset and progression of tumor.
 This event happens through different gender-specific cytokine pathways.
-Our study demonstrated that the serum levels of Trx1/RTrx1, TGFβ/IL6 and TGFβ/IL4 combinations and the sCD30, IFNγ and IL2 combination, constitute a predictive gender specific biomarker's system.
+Our study demonstrated that the serum levels of Trx1/RTrx1, TGFβ/interleukin (IL)6 and TGFβ/IL4 combinations and the sCD30, IFNγ and IL2 combination constitute a predictive gender specific biomarker system.
 This is relevant for clinical screening to detect the risk of the potential development or progression of a tumor.

 CONCLUSION

-Oxidative stress on Trx1/CD30 is a trigger of cancer disease and the selected oxidation and immune products are a biomarker's system in aging and cancer.
+Oxidative stress on Trx1/CD30 is a trigger of cancer disease, and the selected oxidation and immune products are a biomarker system for aging and cancer.

 Key words: Aging and cancer biomarker; Cancer personalized treatments; Oxidation and immune biomarkers; Trx1/CD30 target; KIRs and FcR polymorphisms; Th cytokines; Aging and disease; Cancer-related mechanisms